PetrCala/artma-dt/README.md

 4. After modifying any paramters as you see fit, run either the script runner or the main script.
 Note that running the script runner executes virtually the same job as running the main script, only less redundant code will be printed into the console, so I personally recommend this approach.
 5. You may encounter errors caused by mismatching file names, package incompatibility, etc. The script will automatically attempt to install all the necessary packages (if they are not installed on your local machine), so in case there are any conflicts, make sure to check that you have fulfilled all prerequisites from the prerequisites section.
 If you, however, wish to run the code line by line, working with the main script may prove more suitable.
 6. If all goes well, you should see the output in the console, and in the results folder.
 In the folder `results/numeric/`, you will find for numerical and text-based output, while the folder and `results/graphics/` holds graphical output.
 In the folder `results/tex`, you will (in the future) find .tex type code representing all result tables generated during the script run.
 If you wish to modify the form of these tables, see the file `resources/table_templates.yaml`.
 Furthermore, a file called `main_results.txt`, containing the console log with numerous clean and formatted results, will be created in the `results/` folder.
 Any existing files within these folders will likely be overwritten upon running the script, so make sure to save any desired files outside these folders after they are generated.
-7. If you wish to look under the hood of the code, see the file `source_master_thesis_cala.R`, which contains all the technical functions, preprocessing, and validation, that is hidden in the main file.
+7. If you wish to look under the hood of the code, see the file `source.R`, which contains all the technical functions, preprocessing, and validation, that is hidden in the main file.

 ## Project structure